-"Credit risk and counterparty risk impact the BNPP Group's consolidated financial statements when a customer or counterparty is unable to honour its obligations and when the book value of these obligations in the BNPP Group's records is positive.
-The customer or counterparty may be a bank, a financial institution, an industrial or commercial enterprise, a government or a government entity, an investment fund or a natural person.
 If the default rate of customers or counterparties increases, the BNPP Group may have to record increased charges or provisions in respect of irrecoverable or doubtful loans (Lifetime expected credit losses for credit-impaired or doubtful financial assets ("Stage 3")), or of performing loans (12-month expected credit losses ("Stage 1") and Lifetime expected credit losses for non-impaired assets ("Stage 2")) in response to a deterioration in economic conditions or other factors, which may affect its profitability.

 As a result, in connection with its lending activities, the BNPP Group regularly establishes provisions, which are recorded on its income statement in the line item Cost of Risk.
-In 2023, these provisions amounted to EUR 2,907 million compared to EUR 3,003 million in 2022.
-This amount reflects write-backs of provisions on performing loans in an amount of EUR 517 million in 2023, and provisions on doubtful loans of EUR 1,833 million, excluding Personal Finance's cost of risk.
-At 31 December 2023, the cost of risk does not include other net charges for risk on financial instruments (i.e. charges relating to risks that call into question the validity or enforceability of financial instruments).
-These charges amount to EUR 775 million as at 31 December 2023, and in 2023 they included the extraordinary impact of provisions for litigation relating to mortgage loans in Poland (EUR 450 million), provisions for litigation relating to Personal Finance (EUR 221 million) and provisions for credit risk (EUR 104 million).
+In 2024, the cost of risk amounted to EUR 2,999 million compared to EUR 2,907 million in 2023.
+This amount reflects write-backs of provisions on performing loans in an amount of EUR 765 million in 2024, and provisions on doubtful loans of EUR 3,764 million.
+At 31 December 2024, the cost of risk does not include other net charges for risk on financial instruments (i.e. charges relating to risks that call into question the validity or enforceability of financial instruments).
+These charges amount to EUR 202 million as at 31 December 2024, and in 2024 they included provisions relating to mortgage loans denominated in Swiss francs or indexed to the Swiss franc in the amount of EUR 186 million and losses in connection with the act on assistance to borrowers in Poland in the amount of EUR 16 million.